fredrik-j-lindberg/discord-social-bot/README.md

 Via the /serverdata command you can access some information relating to the server.
 E.g. the most or least popular server emojis

+### Inactivity monitor

+Opt in functionality for all guilds is to enable inactivity monitoring.
+You opt in via `/config setting: Inactivity`, and can set:

+- Days until members are deemed inactive
+- Days as inactive before they are automatically kicked
+- Invite link to make it easy for kicked members to re-join
+- Inactive role id, which is added to the user when they are marked as inactive

+Members will receive a heads-up when they are marked as inactive and when they are kicked.
+When kicked the message will also contain the invite link if one has been set via the /config command

 ### Random stuff

 - If a message contains the text "christian server" the bot will respond with a cross, which is a reference to the legacy pg-13 status of the Eithon community
+- Via the /config command guild scoped configuration for the bot can be administered.
+For example it is possible to configure which channel log messages should end up in, as well as the [inactivity monitoring](#inactivity-monitor) configuration
+- Photo uploads
+  - /addtag - Add a tag that you can associate a photo with when uploading
+  - /photo upload - Upload photo(s)
+  - /photo view - View photos

 ## Getting Started